vanessapaganotto-dev/vanessapaganotto-dev/README.en.md

 # Hi, I’m Vanessa 👋

-I’m looking for an internship in web development / backend programming.
+I’m looking for an internship in web development / fronted - backend programming.
 Passionate about PHP, JavaScript, SQL, and database management.

 ---